LogicStamp/logicstamp-context/SECURITY.md

 - **Automatic file creation**: The tool automatically creates `context.json` files (one per folder containing components) and a `context_main.json` index file in your project directory when you run `stamp context`.
 Be aware of where these files are created and review them before committing.

-- **Automatic `.gitignore` modifications**: Both `stamp init` and `stamp context` (on first run in interactive mode) will prompt you to add patterns to your `.gitignore` file (or create one if it doesn't exist).
+- **Automatic `.gitignore` modifications**: The `stamp init` command will prompt you to add patterns to your `.gitignore` file (or create one if it doesn't exist).
 These patterns are only added if you answer yes.
 Your preference is saved for future runs.
+The `stamp context` command respects these preferences and never prompts (CI-friendly).
 The following patterns are added:
   - `context.json`
   - `context_*.json` (covers `context_main.json` and other context index files)
   - `*.uif.json`